 - Paste data as values if the formula is no longer required

-There are many reasons why users resort to the above for their files’ safekeeping
+There are many reasons why users resort to the above workarounds for their files’ safekeeping

-- Virus attacks: If the file was vulnerable to malware attacks, it is possible that the cleaning and restoration performed by the antivirus has rendered the file unusable.
+- Virus attacks: If the file was vulnerable or exposed to malware attacks, it is possible that the cleaning and restoration performed by the antivirus has rendered the file unusable.

 - File has unstable macros: Macros were used for data processing and may contain one or more lines of code, which though are error free but may be repeatedly calling a resource intensive application.
 Since Excel has a tendency to calculate all the formulas before closing and after opening the file, any resource intensive operation may freeze the application or terminate it unexpectedly.